 Project managers essentially have two areas of focus when it comes to manpower support:

 - Knowing that they have enough of the right resources to execute the amount of work planned, ensuring they aren’t caught short-handed at a critical time.

 - Understanding when those resources are needed—and when they’re best used—so they don’t have expensive labor resources onsite without anything to do.

-If the team isn’t adequately staffed with the right level of labor resources to complete the amount of work being scheduled, the activity durations will ultimately take longer.
+If the team isn’t adequately staffed with the right level of labor resources to complete the amount of work being scheduled, the activity duration will ultimately take longer.
 This often leads to some of the project’s scope being sacrificed toward the end of the project as the team runs out of time leading up to the target completion date.

 Is labor being assigned to the right activities?
 The most effective labor allocations are made with an eye toward maximizing the time and expertise of each resource group.

 Are activities efficiently sequenced and timed?
 Consider, for example, where activities—especially those that are labor-intensive or that require specialized skills—may be shifted from a busier time to a less hectic one, thereby effectively smoothing the labor demand curve without impacting other areas of the project.

 How can internal labor resources be utilized most effectively?
 In-house support staff fill an important role, and it’s up to the project team to protect and maximize that labor resource.
 Can after-hours work be accomplished at a lower cost if in-house employees are used?
 Does the project call for highly specialized experience that is available on staff but difficult to find (or expensive) externally?
 Is it possible to pull internal staff from other duties for quick activities, rather than pay trip charges or similar fees for an outside contractor?

 Are labor schedules monitored in real time and dynamically updated?